Three of the most commonly used passwords are: “123456,” “password,” and “iloveyou?”

 I don’t think it’s an exaggeration to say, many identify theft cases begin with a simple password hack.

 So change and diversify your weak password!
 Or someone else will.

 I’m by no means an expert on digital security or passwords for that matter.
 But I have found good resources that have helped me become more sophisticated in my use of passwords.

 - There are a lot of tools available to help you avoid having to remember different passwords for all those sites.
 I use LastPass, and there are other similar trustworthy services worth looking into.

 - Here’s a good, eye-opening read on password hacking from John P. at One Man’s Blog: How I’d Hack Your Weak Passwords.

-- Clearly I’ve developed a fascination with passwords.
+- I’ve developed a fascination with passwords, or more precisely, password security.
 I listen often to a podcast called Security Now where hosts Steve Gibson and Leo LaPorte discuss topics related to internet, cyber, digital, and network security.
 Passwords come up often.
 In fact, Steve Gibson has his own fascination with passwords.
 Unlike my fascination, however, his has the potential to help people be safer online.
 You know, because he’s like a computer science genius and all, and I’m not.
 Anyway, he created a fun tool called Password Haystacks which analyzes the time required to hack a given password, assuming certain variables.
 For example, 123456 is hacked in under 20 minutes if the hacker is using an exhaustive key search, or brute force technique.
 Play around with Password Haystacks and see how your password (or hopefully passwords) stack up!